 Associate Professor, Division Chief, Rheumatology - Department of Medicine - Rheumatology

 Dr. Christie Bartels seeks to improve the cardiovascular health and reduce disparities for patients with inflammatory rheumatic diseases and more broadly to improve how primary and specialty care collaborate to improve preventive care.
 Through their Connect Health interventions, her research program investigates how the collaboration between specialists and primary care providers affects management of modifiable cardiovascular disease risk factors in at-risk patients.
 Additionally, her team is currently developing measures of retention in care aimed at ultimately reducing health disparities in lupus care.
-Dr. Bartels has been an invited guest on national and international rheumatology panels, she co-chairs the Measures and Measurement category for the American College of Rheumatology (ACR) national committees and chairs the ACR Health IT Research and Publications Subcommittee, and co-chairs the ACR CDC-funded Lupus Measures Project.
+Dr. Bartels has been an invited guest on national and international rheumatology panels.
+She also serves on several American College of Rheumatology (ACR) national committees and chairs the ACR Health IT Research and Publications Subcommittee, and co-chairs the ACR CDC-funded Lupus Measures Project.

 Assistant Professor, Department of Medicine - Infectious Disease

 Dr. Brennan’s clinical and research expertise focus on the management of patients with diabetic foot ulcers.
 She co-directs the Madison VA’s diabetic foot ulcer clinic, a team of infectious disease providers and podiatrists working together to achieve limb salvage.
 She also conducts health services research on diabetic foot ulcers, specifically focusing on 1) rural disparities in major amputations, 2) gaps in care amenable to health service interventions, and 2) improving PCP-specialists and specialist-specialist collaboration to address this multifaceted problem.

 Assistant Professor, Department of Obstetrics & Gynecology